Elu-toasty/discord-bot-guide/source/docs/js/s2/installings/bot-up.md

 });
 ```

 It would still work fine.
-Just know that you will have to be consistant with the varialble names you pick.
+Just know that you will have to be consistent with the variable names you pick.
 :::

 ### Replying to messages

-The Next step in creating our first command is replying to user messages.
+The next step in creating our first command is replying to user messages.

 ```js
 if (message.content === "!hello") {